freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 We have added support for compressed ISA extension to KDB debugger and DTrace FBT provider enabling C-compressed kernel and userland by default.
 The output of disassembling instructions in KDB is looking similar to objdump.

-QEMU has updated to latest privilege spec allowing us to bringup FreeBSD on it.
+QEMU has updated to latest privilege spec allowing us to bring up FreeBSD on it.
 The emulation is quite fast: it takes one second only to boot FreeBSD to single-user mode in QEMU: https://www.youtube.com/watch?v=FnWpRBaWF18

 Platform-Level Interrupt Controller (PLIC) driver was added.
 Interrupt support was converted to INTRNG.
 PLIC is used in QEMU for virtio network and block devices (full FreeBSD distribution can be booted in QEMU).